ridwanoduola/Shiny-Stratified-Sampling/README.md

 - Interactive controls for number of bins and substratum selection

 ## Project Structure
-app.R # Main Shiny application script
+app.R # Main Shiny application scriptn\
 sdt.csv # Sample dataset used in the app
 README.md # Project documentation
 .gitignore # Ignored files for Git tracking